Event Spaces and Popular Exhibitions

 The American Presidency: A Glorious Burden

 The American Presidency: A Glorious Burden exhibition explores the personal, public, ceremonial, and executive actions of the 42 men who have had a huge impact on the course of history in the past 200 years.
 More than 900 objects, including national treasures from the Smithsonian’s vast presidential collections such as Thomas Jefferson's writing desk, bring to life the role of the presidency in American culture.
 The visitor discovers the nation’s highest office through eleven sections, a timeline, and media presentations.

 American Stories features an engaging mix of the famous, the familiar, and the unexpected from across the museum’s vast holdings.
 Joining Dorothy’s ruby slippers will be the rarely seen walking stick used by Benjamin Franklin, a sunstone capital from the Mormon temple at Navoo, Illinois, Lincoln’s gold pocket watch, Archie Bunker’s Chair, Mohamed Ali’s boxing gloves, a fragment of Plymouth rock, and Kermit the Frog.

 The First Ladies

 The First Ladies explores the unofficial but important position of first lady and the ways that different women have shaped the role to make their own contributions to the presidential administrations and the nation.
-The exhibition features a large display of china and more than two dozen gowns from the collection, including those worn by Frances Cleveland, Lou Hoover, Jacqueline Kennedy, Laura Bush, and Michelle Obama.
+The exhibition features a large display of china and more than two dozen gowns from the collection, including those worn by Frances Cleveland, Lou Hoover, Jacqueline Kennedy, Laura Bush, Michelle Obama, and Melania Trump.
 For nearly a century, the First Ladies Collection has been one of the most popular attractions at the Smithsonian Institution.

 FOOD: Transforming the American Table 1950 – 2000